 As a follow-up to his keynote address at the national Manufacturing Innovation 2012 conference, Kilmer described the crucial role that emerging and mid-sized manufacturers play in domestic and global supply chains and share recent success stories that verify that U.S. manufacturing is alive and well thanks to innovative practices.

-During his presentation, Kilmer used real-life examples of how small and mid-sized manufacturers across the nation are leveraging internal and external resources to introduce new products, develop value-added customer services, identify new markets and reinvent their business processes.
+Page 2 of 2 - During his presentation, Kilmer used real-life examples of how small and mid-sized manufacturers across the nation are leveraging internal and external resources to introduce new products, develop value-added customer services, identify new markets and reinvent their business processes.

 The presentation was part of NEPIRC's Manufacturing Week, which included events to promote the importance of manufacturing in local communities in support of the first National Manufacturing Day.